euwbah/musescore-xen-tuner/README.md

 ### 5. Entering notes & accidentals

 Enter notes as per normal.
-Press `Alt+R` after entering new notes to retune them to the correct tuning.
+Press `Alt+R` after entering new notes to update the tuning.

-There are four different ways to input accidentals.
-The most primitive method being dragging symbols in from the Master Palette, then hitting `Alt+R`.
+There are many ways to input accidentals &mdash; the most primitive method being dragging symbols in from the Master Palette, then hitting `Alt+R`.

+> 🔴 **IMPORTANT:** the plugin **does not recognize standard accidentals** from the 'Accidentals' palette.
+You must use SMuFL symbols from the 'Symbols' category in the Master Palette (shortcut: `Z`).

-However, the recommended way to enter accidentals would be to use up/down operations.
-These are available as keyboard shortcuts ([which you can change](#how-to-change-shortcuts)):
+However, the recommended way to enter accidentals would be to use **up/down/enharmonic cycle operations**.
+These are available as keyboard shortcuts ([which can be modified](#how-to-change-shortcuts)):

 - `Up/Down`: Move note up/down to the next nearest step
 - `J`: Cycle through enharmonics of the note
-- `Alt+Up/Down`: up/down auxiliary operation 1 (usually for moving up/down diatonically)
+- `Alt+Up/Down`: up/down **auxiliary operation 1** (usually for moving up/down diatonically)
-- `Ctrl+Alt+Up/Down`: up/down auxiliary operation 2 (usually for sharps/flats, or first accidental chain)
+- `Ctrl+Alt+Up/Down`: up/down **auxiliary operation 2** (usually for sharps/flats - first accidental chain)
-- `Alt+Shift+Up/Down`: up/down auxiliary operation 3 (usually 5-limit accidentals, or second accidental chain)
+- `Alt+Shift+Up/Down`: up/down **auxiliary operation 3** (usually 5-limit accidentals - or second accidental chain)
-- `Ctrl+Alt+Shift+Up/Down`: up/down auxiliary operation 4 (usually 7-limit accidentals, or third accidental chain)
+- `Ctrl+Alt+Shift+Up/Down`: up/down **auxiliary operation 4** (usually 7-limit accidentals - or third accidental chain)

-What the auxiliary operations do can be changed by [modifying auxiliary operations defined in the tuning configuration](#auxiliary-operations)
+**Auxiliary operations** are very useful when dealing with JIs where there are many distinct notes in the [main tuning space](#main-tuning-space), so using only the up/down arrow keys will take too much time.
+You can change what the auxiliary operations do by [modifying auxiliary operations declarations in the tuning configuration](#auxiliary-operations).

 #### Entering accidentals directly using fingerings

 The next best way to enter accidentals is by entering fingerings containing the text-representation of accidentals.
 This feature can be used when [text representations of accidentals](#advanced-declaring-text-representations-of-accidentals) are declared in the tuning config.
 The plugin matches strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).
 Refer to the tuning config .txt files to lookup which characters represent which accidental symbols.

-When using this feature, it is recommended to map the default `Ctrl+F` shortcut to "Add fingering" instead of "Find / Go to".
+🟢 When using this feature, it is recommended to **map the default `Ctrl+F` shortcut to "Add fingering"** instead of "Find / Go to".

 Select a note, hit `Ctrl+F`, then enter the [text representation](#advanced-declaring-text-representations-of-accidentals) of the accidental(s) you need on that note.
 You can press space or shift+space to apply fingerings on next/previous notes.